alberto-lorente/stir-fried-data/README.md

 1.3 **Clustering**

-Train clustering modelS with using KMeans to predict two distinct clusters, including:

-* Text: Each person's collected biography text.
-* Knowledge Graph: Each person's collected facts, linearise as a single string for processing.

-For both data inputs, conduct a comparative analysis by calculating various supervised and unsupervised metrics, along with visualisations to illustrate the differences between the clusters formed from textual and knowledge graph.
+Text:

+* Clustering is performed on the textual data of each laureate’s biography.
+* Apply KMeans clustering to form two clusters based on the analysis of the biographical text.
+* Evaluate the clusters by comparing them against ground truth and calculating both supervised and unsupervised metrics.

+Graph:

+* Fetch and retrieve the knowledge graph for each laureate from JSON files using the laureate's name.
+* Extract the literal values from the URLs in the knowledge graph, focusing on the last part of each URL which corresponds to the literal value of the object.
+* Compaire the resulting clusters to the ground truth.

 **Part 2 - SpaCy and Stanza performance for NER**

 2.1 **Named Entity Recognition**